Teddy bear hunt, bringing families joy

 The activity has spread across the country.
 It’s become a fun game for families, even turning into a friendly game of hide-and-seek.
 Families are encouraged to go for walks or drives through neighborhoods to see how many bears they can spot.

-DeNoon says it’s a great activity for families to enjoy while staying safe.
+DeNoon said it’s a great activity for families to enjoy while staying safe during the COVID-19 pandemic.

 “It’s been really interesting to see how everybody’s pulled together and wanted to participate.
 The best part is seeing the kids now going out on their bear hunt to find the bears,” said DeNoon.